 The idea for the 10-33 Foundation began in October 2011 with a request for help regarding a struggling first responder.
 With that, a vision was planted.
 In November 2011 a few former and active first responders got together and began the task of building the 10-33 Foundation.

 The "10-33" portion of our Foundation name has a double meaning.
 10-33 is a common "10 Code" used by many police agencies to signal an alarm; something is wrong.
 It was clear to the founder and those early members of the 10-33 Foundation that there is something alarming happening in the world of first responders (dispatchers, law enforcement/corrections, fire/emergency medical services, military/veterans) and not enough was being done about it.
 With statistics showing disporportional levels of divorces, family violence, substance abuse and suicides it was clear that something needed to be done.

-The 10-33 Foundation is staffed by current and former first responders and family of first responders, who understand firsthand the struggles of living in these career fields.
-We have compassion for those living this life and our mission is to offer assistance through education and crisis response services to provide tools to help them lead healthier lives, marriages and careers.
-We also want to do our best to avoid any cost to those we are helping and this is why we seek outside funding.
+The 10-33 Foundation is staffed by current and former first responders, military members and family members, who understand firsthand the struggles of living in these career fields.
+We have compassion for those living this life and our mission is to offer assistance through education and crisis intervention services to provide tools to help them lead healthier lives, marriages and careers.

 Proudly serving First Responders, Military and their Families since 2012.